mila-iqia/fuel/docs/h5py_dataset.rst

 set may not be labeled, and the ``('test', 'targets')`` combination may not exist.
 In that case, you can set the ``available`` element for that combination to ``False``, and :class:`~.datasets.hdf5.H5PYDataset` will ignore it.

+Don't worry too much about ``indices``; we'll get back to that later.
+For the moment, all you need to know is that since our splits are congiguous, we don't need that feature and therefore put empty references.

 The method described above does the job, but it's not very convenient.
 An even simpler way of achieving the same result is to call